Originally published in 2025; updated for 2026 to reflect how labs integrate software, systems, tools, and procurement at scale.

 Frequently asked questions (FAQ)

-A LIMS focuses on managing samples, workflows, and compliance.
-An ELN is primarily for documenting experiments and protocols.
-Many labs use both.
+A LIMS manages samples, workflows, and compliance processes.
+An ELN is used to document experiments and protocols.
+Many labs use both systems together. - Does lab management software handle inventory and purchasing?